graphcore/tutorials/tutorials/poplar/tut4_profiling/README.rst

   .. code-block:: bash

-    terminate called after throwing an instance of 'poplar::graph_memory_allocation_error' what():  Out of memory on tile 1: 674752 bytes used but tiles only have 638976 bytes of memory
+    terminate called after throwing an instance of 'poplar::graph_memory_allocation_error' what():  Out of memory: Cannot fit all variable data onto one or more tiles.
+Profile saved to: ./report_OOM/profile.pop

   And the folder ``/report_OOM`` contains a set of profile files.